Chinese Astrology circa 246 BC: Wuxian Five Star Divination

 Now here’s the fun part.
 You can use modern Western astrology software to cast a sidereal chart and then use that sidereal chart to do a reading using ancient Wu Xian Five Star astrology.
 Set the software to show only the Sacred Seven.

-Draw a nine-sector Lo Shu grid over the sidereal chart.
+Draw a nine-sector Lo Shu grid over the modern chart.
 The above is an approximation only, for illustrative purposes.
 A true astrologer is going to get a lot more specific and accurate to the degree for positioning.
 But in terms of reading for the purposes of elemental dignities, this will suffice.

 Let’s start with Jupiter, which corresponds with Wood, and according to the chart above, is empowered in a Wood sector of the Lo Shu, and it’s ascending, so by all accounts, this is very auspicious right out of the gate.